Fallen-Codez/energy-predictor-pandas/README.md

 # Energy Efficiency Prediction Model

 ## Project Overview
-Supervised Learning model which predicts energy efficiency of a buildings using parameters [Features] such as height, roof and wall area.
+Supervised Learning Model to Predict Building Energy Efficiency, Trained on synthetic features such as Height, Roof Area, and Wall Area.

 ### Libraries and Dependencies
 - pandas